 British actress Dame Helen Mirren has been honoured with a star on the Hollywood Walk of Fame in Los Angeles.
-The 67-year-old becomes the 2,488th star to receive the accolade following her forty-year acting career which has included an Oscar-winning performance in 2007's The Queen.
+The 67-year-old becomes the 2,488th star to receive the accolade following her 40-year acting career, which has included an Oscar-winning performance in 2006’s The Queen.

 After being introduced at the Walk of Fame by director and playwright, David Mamet, who recently collaborated with the actress on an upcoming biopic of music producer Phil Spector, Mirren admitted, “I really can’t believe it.”

 “I’m going to finally lie next to Colin Firth – something I’ve been wanting to do for a very long time.
 I think it’s very good for the British monarchy that, here on Hollywood Boulevard, the King and the Queen are going to actually sleep together, for the rest of history,” she continued, alluding to Firth’s Oscar-winning turn as King George in 2010 film, The King’s Speech.